SoumithKumar27/SoumithKumar27/README.md

 <br clear="both">

 # 💫 About Me:
 My current focus is on leveling up across three core domains:<br><br>1.
 Sharpening Core Fundamentals: I'm diving deep into Data Structures and Algorithms to strengthen my foundational grasp of efficient and scalable code.<br><br>2.
 Building Practical Applications: Alongside theory, I'm actively building intuitive, full-stack applications.
 I believe in learning by doing and love bringing ideas to life.<br><br>3.
-Exploring the AI Frontier: I'm also dedicating time to the rapidly evolving field of AI/ML, specifically getting hands-on with advanced concepts like Agentic AI and Retrieval-Augmented Generation (RAG).
+Exploring the AI Frontier: I'm also dedicating time to the rapidly evolving field of AI/ML, specifically getting hands-on with advanced concepts like Agentic AI and Retrieval-Augmented Generation (RAG).<br><br>4.
+Also eager to learn about n8n and automation.

 ---